slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"You don’t convince people by challenging their longest and most firmly held opinions.
 You find common ground and work from there.
 Or you look for leverage to make them listen.
 Or you create an alternative with so much support from other people that the opposition voluntarily abandons its views and joins your camp."
 -- Ryan Holiday [1987]*

-> *"Advertising serves not so much to advertise products as to promote consumption as a way of life."
--- Carl Lash *

 ### On negotiation